Soooooo, last week, I was walking out of a restaurant, minding my own business…

 It was a beautiful Brooklyn evening, with birds chirping and cars rumbling down the street.
 Alex and I had just eaten dinner at a little Italian restaurant, Frankies Spuntino, where we’d shared a tuna sandwich and two tomato salads that tasted like summer on a plate.

 Now walking home, we were chatting about this and that, when I heard a voice behind me say: “Joanna Goddard.”
-Even as I was turning the two-minute-long, slow-motion turn from front to back, I knew who it would be: my ex-boyfriend, whom I had dated, on and off, for five years in my twenties.
+Even during my slow-motion turn from front to back, I knew who it would be: my ex-boyfriend, whom I had dated, on and off, for five years in my twenties.
 Our final breakup had actually been the impetus for starting Cup of Jo, as a way to distract myself in the evenings from all the complicated feelings.
 It had been a decade, a marriage and two children since I’d seen him.
 Riding his bike, he pulled up to the sidewalk to say hello.

 (Side note: If you saw your ex but they didn’t see you, would you stop and say hello?
 Personally, I would keep biking like my life depended on it.
 Or duck behind a car?
 Maybe it depends on your personality.
 I’m curious to hear what you would do…)